 Photo: Clark Kerr, President of the University of California, Emeritus

 For the complete text of Clark Kerr and the Founding of UC Santa Cruz (escholarship).
 Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 1988, 45 pp., 1 illus.

 PLEASE NOTE these interviews are provided for research purposes only.
 All uses of these manuscripts are covered by copyright agreement between the interviewees and the Regents of the University of California.
 All the literary rights in these manuscripts, including the right to publish, are reserved to the University of California, Santa Cruz.
 No part of these manuscripts may be quoted for publication without the permission of the University Librarian of the University of California, Santa Cruz.

 As President of the University of California during the period 1958-67, Kerr initiated, lobbied for, and oversaw UC's greatest era of expansion.
 In this volume of memoirs, Kerr discusses UCSC's origins in the context of the UC system's overall growth and evolution.
 He addresses three aspects of the campus's history.
 First, he reviews the thinking and planning which led up to the establishing of three new UC campuses (UCSC, UC Irvine, and UC San Diego) and their integration into the system as equal and autonomous campuses.
 He explains the demographics which gave the impetus to UC's growth; the role of the UC Regents; and his own lobbying efforts within both UC and the state legislature to gain political support for this major undertaking.
 Second, Kerr outlines in considerable detail his own contributions to the shaping of UCSC.